Skip to main content

 Court Trial is before the judge without a jury where witnesses testify and evidence is received.

-Court Trial will be scheduled for another day within 45 days of your arraignment, unless you waive time.
-To waive time means you agree to schedule the Court Trial beyond 45 days.
+Trial will be scheduled for another day within 45 days of your arraignment or filing of local form, unless you waive time.
+To waive time means you agree to schedule the court trial beyond 45 days.

-At Court Trial, you have the right to:
+At a court trial, you have the right to:

 Confront and examine witnesses against you, to have witnesses for you brought into court by subpoena at no cost to you, to remain silent or, if you alone so choose, to testify.